Nashtronaut/Nashtronaut/README.md

 - I really enjoy backend coding.
 - I really enjoy frontend coding.
 - I prefer linux over windows.
-- I have a 120lb American Akita named Grizzlee.
-He is my rubber duck, but he does not look like one.
+- I have a American Akita named Grizzlee.
 - I got a second one named Pixel since I first added the above.

 <p>Please check out my <a href="https://nashtronaut.netlify.app">website</a> for more information and a resume!</p>